-Keep in mind I love to travel light, what means I pretty much always take my bag onboard and, unless needed, I don’t check in any items which in the end saves a lot of time, money and hassle.
+Keep in mind I love to travel light, which means I pretty much always take my bag onboard, and unless needed, I don’t check in any items which in the end saves a lot of time, money, and hassle.

 Every item with a * is not 100% essential and you will be able to leave it behind many times.
-Others, though, you won’t have an alternative option other than packing them with you (specially rough weather conditions, camping trips, etc).
+Other times, though, you should take them with you (especially when rough weather conditions, camping trips, etc. are involved).

 PACKING LIST ESSENTIALS